jenny-terry/academic-website/content/authors/admin/_index.md

 Jenny Terry (she/her) is a Lecturer in Psychological Methods and Doctoral Researcher in the [School of Psychology](https://www.sussex.ac.uk/schools/psychology/) at the University of Sussex.

-Her PhD combines her enthusiasm for improving research methods in psychology with her substantive interests in statistics education by exploring the construct validity of statistics anxiety using a variety of psychometric and other quantitative methods.
+Jenny began teaching research methods and statistics at the undergraduate level in 2017-18 and began teaching R in 2018-19.
+She now co-convenes the first statistics module at Sussex, upon which she is responsible for introducing students to R and the module's new peer-learning scheme.
+She has also recently lead teaching in Structural Equation Modelling, Multi-Level Modelling, and Meta-Analysis for Master's students at Sussex.

-She also consults on psychometric scale development and provides statistical software training in R/SPSS to non-academic clients.
+Jenny's PhD combines her enthusiasm for improving research methods in psychology with her substantive interests in statistics education by exploring the discriminant validity of statistics anxiety using a variety of psychometric and other quantitative methods, including a large, international, multi-lab study.

-Jenny is the Chair of the British Psychological Society's postgraduate group, [PsyPAG](https://www.bps.org.uk/member-microsites/psypag) (2021-2023), postgraduate representative for the BPS's Mathematical, Statistical, and Computing Psychology section (2020-2022), and is the founder of the [RoSE (Researchers in Statistics Education) Network](https://www.jennyterry.co.uk/rosenetwork/).
+Jenny is the Founder and Director the [RoSE (Researchers in Statistics Education) Network](https://www.jennyterry.co.uk/rosenetwork/) (due for re-launch in November 2022) and is an incoming committee member on the British Psychological Society's Mathematical, Statistical, and Computing Psychology section.